QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 - equilibrium pricing functions, and

-- knowledge of the  Markov structure of the economy’s state vector.
+- knowledge of the  Markov structure of the economy’s state vector

 Theory and Econometrics
 -------------------------------